 Over the next 500 years, over a thousand new spaces were dug out of the rock, each acting as its own little temple.
 Nearly 100,000 statues were created in the ever-expanding series of little caves.
 Generals, wealthy nobles, and other powerful figures from the time would commission new niches regularly.

-Unfortunately many of the grottoes were looted and vandalized in the ensuing centuries, however the thousands of niches still exist on either side of the river.
-The central grotto still features a number of tall Buddha statues and is now a fenced off attraction and a protected UNESCO site.
+Unfortunately, many of the grottoes were looted and vandalized in the ensuing centuries, however, thousands of niches still exist on either side of the river.
+The central grotto still features a number of tall Buddha statues and is now a fenced-off attraction and a protected UNESCO site.

 Know Before You Go

-Located about 12 kilometers south of present day Luoyang.
-There's a bus connection between the city and the Grottoes.
+Located about 12 kilometers south of present-day Luoyang.
+There's a bus connection between the city and the grottoes.
+Buses 53, 60, 71 , 81, and 99.
+The journey takes one hour from central Luoyang and costs ¥1.50.